Narven/rustwannabe/src/075-enums.md

 ```

-Since Enums can be anything you need to pattern match using `if let`
+Since Enums can be anything you need to pattern match using `if let`.

 ```rust
 if let Some(x) = my_variable {